KimSaren/Project_Archive/React/2020/mal_bingo/README.md

 This is the initial mode of the application.
 The basic functionalities are as follows:
 * Selecting active cells in the bingo table by clicking them once
-* Adding series to active cells via searchbar: the search will prompt a datalist the user can use to select a title.
+* Adding titles to active cells via searchbar: the search will prompt a datalist the user can use to select a title.
 The title will then be added to the table upon hitting the enter key.
-* Replacing added series by overwriting them with new series.
+* Replacing added titles by overwriting them with new titles.
 The free zone in the middle cannot be replaced.
 * Using the buttons provided under the bingo: play, randomize and clear.